-Program Director: Sarah Jacqueline Harrell DeSmet, Associate Professor of French and Spanish
+Program Director: Sarah Jacqueline Harrell DeSmet, Professor of Modern Languages

+Wesleyan College maintains cooperative agreements which provide access to a wide range of institutionally approved national and international colleges and universities in popular destinations that include the United Kingdom, France, Germany, Spain, Japan, China, Australia, Austria and Argentina.
 In addition to these cooperative agreements, Wesleyan College has direct exchange agreements through the Business Education Initiative with various schools in Northern Ireland and with the following schools: Ulyanovsk State University in Russia, Sookmyung Women’s University in South Korea, Ewha Woman’s University in South Korea, and Osaka University in Japan.
 Wesleyan also offers faculty-led special study abroad courses in various locations.
-Questions about study abroad may be referred to Dr. Karen Huber, chair of the Study Abroad Academic Advisory Committee.
+Questions about study abroad may be referred to Dr. Teresa Smotherman, chair of the Study Abroad Academic Advisory Committee.
 Click here for additional Study Abroad information.

 The department encourages internships and volunteer projects which tap the language skills acquired in the classroom.
 Some of these activities may, at the discretion of a faculty sponsor, be applied for credit in the field studies category.
 Wesleyan language students have the opportunity to work as tutors in local schools, volunteer in library reading programs, and intern with multinational businesses.
 The department takes students to Atlanta annually to the High Museum of Art for French-related exhibits, or to plays by the Théâtre du rêve followed by a French meal.
 There is a student-led French Club on campus.
 Students also have the opportunity to be inducted into the Phi Sigma Iota Honor Society.